cado-security/product-help/docs/cado-response/guides/cross-account-creation.md

 }
 ```

-You may choose to limit this further and trust only your specific Cado role here rather than the entire primary account - see AWS JSON policy elements: **[Principal - AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)** for more information.
+You may choose to limit this further and trust only your specific Cado role rather than the entire primary account.
+See AWS JSON policy elements: **[Principal - AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)** for more information.
 :::

 ### Prepare Primary Account